Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-✓ Medically reviewed March 2026
+✓ Medically reviewed May 15, 2026

-Caffeine impacts the bladder in multiple ways:
+Caffeine impacts your bladder in a few ways:

 Coffee is the obvious source, but caffeine shows up in many places: